udacity/CS256-Conference-App/README.md

 Udacity Conf
 ============

 So you want to run this thing?
+We use Grunt (http://gruntjs.com/) for build steps, so you need to install Grunt, and then run:

 - grunt server

+Then you can load the index.html, etc. from /dist/.
+Loading index.html from /app/ will NOT WORK!!

-You get the following with this wonderful command
+You get the following with Grunt
 - Live Reload
 - Auto-Prefixing (i.e. display: flex; will be old and new flexbox standards AND get vendor prefixed)
 - Loads of other cool and useful stuff.... ;)

-Please test orientation as well as various screen sizes in the browser.
-Support touch feedback where ever possible.

-To Deploy:
-- appcfg.py --oauth2 update ./dist/